slexisvn/query_engine/docs/03-optimizer/24-the-cost-model.md

 **141 rows.** Below that, avoiding 37.76 per build row is worth more than avoiding 0.24 per pair.
 That is the whole of the opening question: 30 × 100 is below the crossover, 200 × 1000 is above it.

 **Merge join** ([`mergeJoinCost`](../../src/planner/cost-model.ts)) walks both inputs once and pays for re-scanning duplicate keys, computed by [`rescannedTuples`](../../src/planner/cost-model.ts) as the output rows beyond the larger input.
-It is only ever cheap when the inputs arrive sorted, which is why [`mergeJoinCostWithSorts`](../../src/planner/cost-model.ts) takes two booleans and adds a full `sortCost` for each side that is not.
+Pre-sorted inputs avoid setup work, but merge join can win even after paying for sorts, which is why [`mergeJoinCostWithSorts`](../../src/planner/cost-model.ts) takes two booleans and adds a full `sortCost` for each side that is not.

 ## Spilling is a term, not a mode